 - Experience of programming language (for instance, C) and assembly

 - This document does not require code analysis, but they will definitely help you to imagine the background of the music driver.

 - Compression algorithms (such as RLE or LZSS)

 - Hex editor: There are countless editors, use your favorite ones.
 My best favorite is 010 Editor, but you can use a freeware of course.

 - Emulator: Since each emulators have different features, you may want to have two or more emulators.
 I suggest you visit TASVideos / Emulator Resources.
 They usually use emulators that are stable and have some useful tools such as RAM search, debugger and Lua scripting.
 Additionally, they must be open-source.

 - Memory scanner, (x86) debugger: This is optional.
 By attaching a debugger to an emulator, you will be able to use some debugging functions, such as RAM tools and read/write breakpoints.
-I can introduce two famous tools, Memory Hacking Software (MHS) and Cheat Engine.
+I can introduce two famous tools, Cheat Engine and Memory Hacking Software (MHS).
 I personally prefer MHS, however, Cheat Engine has a helpful tutorial.
 I recommend downloading both and trying the tutorial of Cheat Engine.

 Generic layout of music sequence